rrovetto/maritime-sar-knowledgebase/README.md

 ![image](images/International-Database-MarineSAR-Knowledge_Rovetto_v1.jpg)

-The goal of this project is to create a globally-accessible database of maritime search and rescue knowledge.
-It will allow users to search for and contribute SAR information: lessons-learned, best-practices, recommendations, and specific topics such as SAR vehicles and SAR events.
-In all, this supports an organizations _knowledge management_ strategy in the following ways.
-The database containing the information expressing knowledge, making the system understood informally as a knowledgebase.
-With AI knowledge-based approaches, it is formally a knowledgebase.
-Either single or multiple knowledgebase(s) facilitates _knowledge preservation_ and data archiving.
-The intertnational scope, accessibility, and contribution potential facilitates _knowledge transfer_ and _knowledge exchange/sharing_; it also afford future data analysis for added _knowledge discovery_.
+The goal of this project is R&D development a globally-accessible database of maritime search and rescue knowledge, tentatively called Know-SAR.
+A testbed simple prototype, using accessible online systems has been created (access & contribute via links below).
+The vision is to allow users to _search for_ and _contribute SAR information_: lessons-learned, best-practices, recommendations, and specific topics such as SAR vehicles and SAR events.

 ## Scope
 Preserving and storing:
-- _Essential knowledge & know-how_ for conducting aquatic SAR missions and training.
+- _Essential Knowledge & Know-how_ for conducting aquatic SAR missions and training.
 - _Implicit knowledge_ held and learned by active, inactive or retired practitioners
 - _Data and discoveries_ from datasets or studies
 - _Organizational or internal best-practices_